The Value of Discussion Boards in Online Learning

 But First, What is a Student Discussion Board?

-Discussion boards are student-centered online forums that serve as peer learning environments, according to Dr. Linda Ellington, a business leadership faculty lead at SNHU.
+Discussion boards are student-centered online forums that serve as peer learning environments, according to Dr. Linda Ellington, an associate dean of at SNHU.
 Ellington has spent her career in business and academia and is an editor for several educational journals.
 She noted that online discussion boards create a collaborative learning environment for students.

 “It is a platform for individuals to engage in conversations, share ideas, ask questions and exchange information,” she said.